 Categories of frauds

-In addition to the general fraud offence described above, the main categories of this offence are identity fraud and forgery.
+In addition to the general fraud offence described above, the main categories of fraud are identity fraud, forgery, and corporate fraud.

 Identity fraud

-Identity fraud offences are intended to protect a person’s identity information including financial data such as credit card numbers, account details and biometric records.
+Identity fraud involves using a person’s identity information including financial data such as credit card numbers, account details and biometric records, to commit fraud.
 Part 4AB of the Crimes Act criminalises conduct whereby a person who, with the intention of committing or facilitating an indictable offence:

 - Possesses identification documents.